stealth/crash/README.md

 It would require many crash users so to sink all individual packets in a swarm and make it impossible to find patterns that could be used to track individual users across packet mixes.
 It would also require a fixed packet size for *all* packets as well as a constant delay between the sends to make all connections look equal.
-Even then, theres still the problem of the overall amount of traffic sent that may be measured and used to track individuals.
+Even then, there's still the problem of the overall amount of traffic sent that may be measured and used to track individuals.
 As having constant size and delays would make the connection feel slow or even unusable, *crash* lets you choose between traffic policies which are controlled by `-R <value>`. *Value* is an integer with the following meaning:

 * 0: disable all padding of payloads and don't inject random traffic.
 The pure feeling!
-* 1: pad payload to the next 256, 512, 1024 or 1420 byte boundary, no injects (default)
+* 1: pad payload to the next 256, 512, 1024 or 1320 byte boundary, no injects (default)
-* 2: pad payload to the next 256, 512, 1024 or 1420 byte boundary, random injects client side
+* 2: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects client side
-* 3: pad payload to the next 256, 512, 1024 or 1420 byte boundary, random injects with server
+* 3: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects with server
   responses
-* 4: pad payload to 1420 byte boundary, no injects
+* 4: pad payload to 1320 byte boundary, no injects
-* 5: pad payload to 1420 byte boundary, random injects client side
+* 5: pad payload to 1320 byte boundary, random injects client side
-* 6: pad payload to 1420 byte boundary, random injects with server responses
+* 6: pad payload to 1320 byte boundary, random injects with server responses

-1420 is an often seen TCP MSS.
+1320 is crashds internally used MSS.
 The values were chosen in a way so that sent data fits most likely into a single packet.
 Note however that these are the packet sizes (plus the TLS record size) as it is passed to the TCP stack.
-TCP will decide itself how it will send the segements.
+TCP will decide itself how it will send the segments.
 There is no way to enforce 'TCP packet sizes', but this does not matter as the deps to the actual payload size is already blurred.

+In DTLS mode there are always ping packets in order to implement synchronization and flow control.

 If you live in a country with restrictive egress filtering, it may be helpful to test how long connections can survive.
 Note that due to `-4` and `-U` which allows to proxy TCP *and* UDP (DNS)